lanl-aea/Tardigrade-examples/docs/GEOS_I43_01.rst

 The following figures show the extracted point fields input to the Micromorphic Filter containing the raw DNS data.
 Figure :numref:`{number} <GEOS_I43_01_cylinder_displacements>` shows
-the force vs displacement and displacement field of the DNS.
+the force vs displacement and final displacement field of the DNS.
 Orange markers in Figure :numref:`{number} <GEOS_I43_01_cylinder_displacements>`
 denote the frames chosen for upscaling.
 The force-displacement indicates that the specimen has started to fail by the end